ampproject/amphtml/extensions/amp-app-banner/amp-app-banner.md

   </tr>
 </table>

-####(Dec.
-15, 2016) Note: We have discovered an issue with `<amp-app-banner>` going into the holiday code freeze.
-Banner links are not forwarding correctly to the app store on iOS inside the AMP Viewer context.
-We have issued a temporary mitigation to hide the banner in iOS inside the AMP Viewer, until we can launch a proper fix after the code freeze.
-Thanks for your patience!

 ## Behavior
 `amp-app-banner` is a wrapper and minimal UI for a cross-platform, fixed-position banner showing a call-to-action to install an app.
 Includes conditional logic to direct to the right app on the right platform, and to hide permanently if the user dismisses the banner.